What is the Family College Success Center?

 The Family College Success Center (FCSC) is designed to do just that with the following concept in mind: to improve the quality of life for Silicon Valley Latinos and the prosperity of the region by increasing the number of Latino students that excel in high school, enter and graduate from college.

 FCSC serves as a resource hub for Latino families to increase educational opportunities for Latino students and is the first of its kind in the region, if not the state.
-It is a “one-start-center” for college aspiring middle and high school students and their parents to obtain college access information, advice, guidance, workshops, and online resources.
+It is a one-stop HUB college readiness center for college aspiring middle and high school students and their parents to obtain college access information, advice, guidance, workshops, and online resources.

 The FCSC’s primary objectives are to contribute to higher high school graduation rates; improve college readiness, increase student and parent knowledge about the college journey, growing numbers of students attending college; increase college graduation rates, and increase the number of Latinos employed in the high tech industry.